 Super simple to setup k3s even has a utility to check to make sure your Rasp.
 Pi is correctly configured.
 Be sure to note the section on raspbian setup this i’ve covered in the steps below but may have changed at the point of reading.

-Steps taken from K3s documentation and advice from check-config scripts to prepare were as follows:
+Steps taken from K3s documentation and reference material below were as follows:

 Install K3s